dvelton/Agent-Management-System/README.md

 ![Governance section](images/governance-section.png)
 *Displays the "Governance & Compliance" section with a permissions matrix for agent roles and access levels, highlighting how permissions are managed and audited.*

-### Organization Chart
+### Org Chart
 ![Organization structure](images/organization-structure.png)
-*Presents the "Organization Chart" and agent hierarchy, visualizing the organizational structure and agent relationships, with options to add new agents and view statuses.*
+*Presents the "Org Chart" and agent hierarchy, visualizing the organizational structure and agent relationships, with options to add new agents and view statuses.*

 ---